 There’s no question you can gather a large amount of data, including alternative data, by having an email list.
 However, if it isn’t accurate, what good is it?
 You have taken the time to create an email form and curate names and addresses of interested individuals who have opted in, right?

 When this happens, it can have a negative impact on the delivery performance of your emails.
-They can bounce, go right to a receiver’s spam folder, or even result in you being marked a “spammer.”
+They can bounce.
+Go right to a receiver’s spam folder.
+Or you can be considered a “spammer.”
 To avoid this outcome, ensure you run your list through a scrub and verify service regularly.
-This will help ensure you are always working with an accurate list and that your emails are going to reach the proper destination.
+This will help ensure you are always working with an accurate list.
+It’s important your emails reach the proper destination.

 2. Segment your email list